 The Bravilor KMD unit is one such doser in service with many hundreds of outlets filling cafetieres automatically.

-Traditional Espresso Machines – There is one key element across over 150 manufacturers of espresso machines that are out there, and that is pressure.
+There is one key element across over 150 manufacturers of traditional coffee machines that are out there, and that is pressure.
 The concept of an espresso machine originated in Italy and the key point is high-pressure extraction of intensely flavoured and concentrated coffee in short measure.
 This strong brew has spread from Italy to the entire world as a favourite coffee fix – with the Caffia range of beans it comes in a variety of taste styles but should always have a good ‘crema’ – the emulsion of coffee oils that floats on top of the drink (it’s a good idea to stir your espresso to blend this in).

 As you probably already know, the coffee beans are ground to a fine consistency and ‘tamped’ (pressed firmly) into a strong handle which is known as a group handle, this is not unlike a very small